aptos-labs/aptos-core/developer-docs-site/docs/indexer/indexer-landing.md

 ## Quick Start

-Refer to this role-oriented guide to help you quickly jump to the relevant docs:
+Refer to this role-oriented guide to help you quickly find the relevant docs:

 - Core Infra Provider: You want to run your own Transaction Stream Service in addition to the rest of the stack.
   - See docs for [Self-Hosted Transaction Stream Service](txn-stream/self-hosted).